 Other nearby markers.
 At least 4 other markers are within 21 kilometers of this marker, measured as the crow flies.
 Battle Hill (a few steps from this marker); Fairfield on the Thames / The Fairfield Mission (approx. 20.1 kilometers away); Fairfield (approx. 20.3 kilometers away); The Burning of Fairfield (approx. 20.3 kilometers away).

 Also see . . .
 Battle Of The Longwoods.
 British troops converged on American soldiers encamped on Longwoods road (Hwy 2) at the large ravine east of Wardsville on March 4, 1814.
 The British with a combined force of 240 troops were joined with 28 natives.
 The Americans with only about 160 men had a protective defensive position on the west side of the steep ravine and repelled the attack, but then retreated back to Detroit fearing a larger British force would soon arrive.
 The battle lasted under two hours: the British suffered 14 killed and 52 wounded.
 (Submitted on October 29, 2014, by Barry Swackhamer of Brentwood, California.)

 Categories. • War of 1812 •

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 29, 2014, by Barry Swackhamer of San Jose, California.
-This page has been viewed 443 times since then.
-Photos: 1, 2. submitted on October 29, 2014, by Barry Swackhamer of San Jose, California. • Andrew Ruppenstein was the editor who published this page.
+This page originally submitted on October 29, 2014, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 364 times since then and 5 times this year.
+Photos: 1, 2, 3. submitted on October 29, 2014, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.